The video shows you exactly what a Window Wanderland is

 Community Window Display in West Norwood Library and Picturehouse

-This year our Winter Wanderland Window Trail along Norwood Road features moonlit footprints of local wildlife - rabbits, robins, squirrels, owls and foxs.
-Follow the trail and it will lead you to the large, magical display featureing local scenes in the windows of West Norwood Library and Picturehouse.
-There will be a competition to guess what the locations are - pick up an entry from from the Picturehouse ticket desk
+This year our Winter Wanderland Window Trail along Norwood Road will feature plants and seeds found in West Norwood Cemetery.
+Follow the trail and it will lead you to large, magical displays in both the Cemetery and West Norwood Library and Picturehouse.

 Perhaps you might be inspired by all of these artists who work with silhouettes.